Best Town Square

 Shopping on the Square – Granbury

-The gem of Granbury’s town square is its Victorian courthouse.
-Granbury’s town square was actually the first in Texas to be listed in the National Register of Historic Places and it has also been recognized as the “Best Town Square in Texas” by Texas Highways magazine.
+The gem of Granbury’s Town Square is its Victorian courthouse.
+Granbury’s town square was actually the first in Texas to be listed in the National Register of Historic Places.

 Shopping on the Square – McKinney